check-spelling-sandbox/materialize/doc/developer/design/20220516_transactional_consistency.md

       strictly larger than the previous timestamp.

 We can accomplish this by using a single global timestamp per timeline.
-The timestamp will be initialized to some valid initial value and be advanced periodically to some valid value that is higher than the previous value.
+The timestamp will be initialized to some valid initial value and be advanced periodically to some valid value that is greater than the previous value.
 The periodic advancements should maintain the property that the global timestamp is within some error bound of all the timestamps being assigned to data from upstream sources.
 All reads are given a timestamp equal to the global timestamp, which is greater than or equal to the `since` of all involved objects as described